Bandar Siyada: After the Somali Civil War

-In 1991, when the Barre regime collapsed, the Islamic militant group Al-Itihaad al-Islamiya (AIAI) rose up in the southern Somali port city of Kismayo, but was defeated by the Aidid warlords who had overthrown the Barre regime and moved their base to Bandar Siyada.
+In 1991, when the Barre regime collapsed, the Islamic militant group Al-Itihaad al-Islamiya(AIAI) rose up in the southern Somali port city of Kismayo, Hawiye and Jibraahiil war but was defeated by the Aidid warlords who had overthrown the Barre regime and moved their base to Bandar Siyada.
 From there, AIAI expanded its power throughout Somalia, especially in southern Somalia.

 In June 1992, AIAI attacked the largest force in northeastern Somalia, the Somali Salvation Democratic Front (the predecessor of Puntland), and at one point captured the port of Bosaso, but was quickly repulsed and withdrew to Las Khorey, west of Bandar Siyada.

 In 1999, Bosaso police stepped up their crackdown on the illegal transportation of migrants, drugs, and ammunition between Bandar Siyada and Mareero and Yemen, and seized two boats carrying ammunition and other cargo.

 According to a 2006 report, Bandar Siyada was considered an export center for human trafficking to Yemen.
 As such, Puntland police have stepped up their crackdown.

 In March 2008, a map produced by the United Nations High Commissioner for Refugees (UNHCR) lists Bandar Siyada as a smuggling hub along with Bosaso, El Ayo, Mareero and Shimbiro.

 In May 2010, Puntland built a new naval base in Bandar Siyada.
 The person in charge was Puntland's Minister of Ports Said Mohamed Rage.

 According to a July 2012 report issued by the United Nations Somalia Eritrea Monitoring Group (SEMG), many countries are sending military supplies to Somalia despite the arms embargo, especially U.S. Central Intelligence Agency (CIA), which is training Puntland soldiers in Bandar Siyada.

 In September 2013, Puntland Minister of Fisheries Mohamed Farah Adan announced that the Puntland government plans to open two new maritime training schools in Qaw and Eyl, another northeastern coastal town.
 The institutes are intended to buttress the regional fisheries industry and enhance the skill set of the Ministry's personnel and local fishermen.